You are currently reading Issue 58: Women in Engineering Day, June 2016

 Robotics

-Dr. Natasha McCarthy is Head of Policy at the British Academy, leading a team that uses research from the humanities and social sciences to address policy challenges.
+Dr. Natasha McCarthy is head of policy at the British Academy, leading a team that uses research from the humanities and social sciences to address policy challenges.
 Natasha was previously Director of Education at UCL’s Department of Science, Technology, Engineering and Public Policy, and prior to that Head of Policy at the Royal Academy of Engineering.
 She has produced reports on topics such as privacy and data collection, resilience to climate change, the emergence of autonomous systems and the ethical challenges facing practising engineers.

 Natasha McCarthy